roflcopterDorrie/govCMS-SaaS-vagrant/README.md

 export DRUSH_LAUNCHER_FALLBACK=./vendor/bin/drush
 ```

-Use `drush site-set @govCMS-SaaS-vagrant.local` to avoid a lot of keystrokes.

 To test your `sitefactory.yml` try `composer config-test`, which should list the available sites and try to connect to
 the site configured in your sitefactory.yml.

-Available custom composer scripts can be seen by running
-`composer list | grep Custom`.

 Any of the [Site Factory CLI commands](https://github.com/rujiali/acquia-site-factory-cli#usage) can be run here
 by running `./vendor/bin/AcquiaSiteFactoryCli` instead of `./bin/AcquiaSiteFactoryCli`.